ravi-kumar7/documentation/docs/bank-connect/upload-rest-api.md

 You can also try these APIs on Postman.
 Check out [this](/bank-connect/#postman-collection) article for more details.

 :::warning Request Format
-Bank connect accepts all requests with form fields, so please make sure that all requests must be made with content type `application/x-www-form-urlencoded` or `multipart/form-data; boundary={boundary string}`
+Bank connect accepts all requests with form fields, so please make sure that all requests must be made with content-type `application/x-www-form-urlencoded` or `multipart/form-data; boundary={boundary string}`
 :::

 ## Authentication
 FinBox Bank Connect REST API uses API keys to authenticate requests.
 Please keep the API keys secure!
 Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

-To provide API key while making a request, `X-API-KEY` must be present in the request header with API key value.
+To provide an API key while making a request, `X-API-KEY` must be present in the request header with API key value.

 ## Specifying the Entity
 In Upload API, `link_id` needs to be specified as a parameter.
 If an entity was already created with the given `link_id`, the upload will happen under the same entity, if not it will create a new entity with the `link_id` and return the `entity_id` in response.